 Because of the ECE and DOT certifications, you should feel safe using this Bluetooth-integrated helmet.
 Its radio waves are not harmful at all as they resemble the ones our smartphones use.
 Most of the components are not in direct contact with the head, so, either way, the wave signals shouldn’t be a concern.
 The other safety feature is reinforced by the smooth lock drop-down visor that protects against the harmful UV rays.

 I recommend this helmet to newbies.
-While it is not a high-end Bluetooth helmets, it is still a worth considering model for the experienced as well.
+While it is not a high-end Bluetooth helmet, it is still a worth considering model for the experienced as well.
 Intercom is made possible within a line of sight with a range of 400 meters.
-Well, I wish that range was a bit longer.
+Well, I wish that the range was a bit longer.

-With ILM Full-Face Motorcycle Helmet you get the latest Bluetooth version 3.0 that is capable of advancing the technology in motorbike industry.
+With ILM Full-Face Motorcycle Helmet you get the Bluetooth version 3.0 that is capable of advancing the technology in the motorbike industry.
 It is coupled with dual speakers at either side of the helmet to provide quality sound.
 Whether you are answering calls on your phone or intercom, this helmet can make that absolutely easy.

 However, the downside of the helmet is that it only facilitates intercom communication between riders with ILM brands only.
 If your fellow riders use a different brand then bad luck to you.

-Again, note that the visor is not fog proof.
+Note that the visor is not fog proof.
 Therefore, you should avoid driving in fog with this helmet.
 For an anti-fog visor, I recommend getting the Replacement Anti-Fog Visor Face Shield for ILM Bluetooth Helmet.